emreakay/CodeIgniter-Aauth/README.md

 ### Migration
 ***
-* if you have been using Version 1 before, take a look at Migration Page from here.
+* if you have been using Version 1 before, take a look at Migration Page

 ### Quick Start
 ***